Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

 Most importantly, rewards in the real world are always a bit subjective, and so are the probabilities we assign to them.
 A new Porsche may feel like a great reward to one person, while it may matter very little to another; this is why we have to talk about \textit{perceived} reward.
 People will also have very different guesses of the probability of winning it.
-Since these quantities are subjective, it is possible to change our estimates of them by changing our beliefs, perceptions, and associations, even if the actual physical reality remains unchanged.\footnote{The influence of the subjectivity and contextuality of perception, and ensuing possibilities of reducing frustration by changing the perception, are actually quite complex phenomena and create many further possibilities of reducing the term being considered here.
+Since these quantities are subjective, it is possible to change our estimates of them by changing our beliefs, perceptions, and associations, even if the actual physical reality remains unchanged.\footnote{The subjectivity and contextuality of perception is actually quite complex and creates many further possibilities of reducing the term being considered here.
 Logically, we might also try to \textit{increase} the perceived \textit{obtained} reward independently of the actual reward obtained.
-This may be possible by somehow learning to better appreciate the rewards obtained, but I will not develop that idea any further here.
-In fact, it may not always be possible to distinguish between the actual reward and the perceived reward: the reward may not have any objective definition, as may be obvious in the case of winning a Porsche.
-Likewise, it might be possible to somehow reduce the perceived reward \textit{loss} even if the actual reward and the expected reward are unchanged, but I cannot very easily think of a method to achieve that; seeing the reward loss as a useful learning signal would be a bit in that direction.}
+This should be possible by somehow learning to better appreciate the rewards obtained, such as by a feeling of gratitude or appreciation, as briefly discussed in Chapter~\ref{attitude.ch} Likewise, it might be possible to reduce the perceived reward \textit{loss} even if the actual perception of the reward and the expected reward are unchanged.
+Seeing the reward loss as a useful learning signal might work in that direction, but I will not pursue that possibility any further.}

 A key goal of Buddhist and Stoic systems is exactly such re-evaluation of the probabilities and rewards.
 To accomplish this, Buddhist philosophy talks about the ``three characteristics of existence'', which are impermanence, no-self, and unsatisfactoriness.
-They map roughly to our concepts of uncertainty, uncontrollability, and unsatisfactoriness we discussed in the preceding chapter.\footnote{See footnote~\ref{threecharfn} in Chapter~\ref{overview.ch} for a detailed discussion} Each of these characteristics gives a reason why the rewards are actually lower than what they would otherwise be, or what they appear to be, as will be explained next.
+They map roughly to our concepts of uncertainty, uncontrollability, and unsatisfactoriness we discussed in the preceding chapter.\footnote{See footnote~\ref{threecharfn} in Chapter~\ref{overview.ch} for a detailed discussion of the connection.} Each of these characteristics gives a reason why the rewards are actually lower than what they would otherwise be, or what they appear to be, as will be explained next.